zdTang/Learn-react-route/Readme.md

 We can test this out by clicking the "New" button in our app.
 The app should blow up because the Vite server isn't configured to handle a POST request (it sends a 404, though it should probably be a 405 🤷).

+# Creating contacts

 Instead of sending that POST to the Vite server to create a new contact, let's use client side routing instead.

+The createContact method just creates an empty contact with no name or data or anything.
+But it does still create a record, promise!

+🧐 Wait a sec ...
+How did the sidebar update?
+Where did we call the action?
+Where's the code to refetch the data?
+Where are useState, onSubmit and useEffect?!

+This is where the "old school web" programming model shows up.
+As we discussed earlier, <Form> prevents the browser from sending the request to the server and sends it to your route action instead.
+In web semantics, a POST usually means some data is changing.
+By convention, React Router uses this as a hint to automatically revalidate the data on the page after the action finishes.
+That means all of your useLoaderData hooks update and the UI stays in sync with your data automatically!
+Pretty cool.